WowOpenBox/website/help.md

 1. You can toggle the overlay on/off at any time using the default hotkey `Ctrl-Shift-O` or the checkbox on the main window.

 1. If you used the optional Round Robin enabler feature, by starting the `OpenMultiBoxing_RR` exe instead of the base one, you will see the Round Robin section in the UI and can use `Ctrl-Shift-R` as the default hotkey to toggle it on/off.
 Enter which keys should trigger round robin in the entry box (default keys 1 through = and SPACE and . (dot) and F10 are round robin keys, see the [FAQ entry](https://github.com/WowOpenBox/WowOpenBox/wiki/FAQ#what-special-key-names-can-i-use-in-the-round-robin-key-list) for complete list of special key names).
+You can use the FocusMain hotkey (`Ctrl-Shift-W`) to always get focus back to the physical main window location (even if it's, say, Wow3 in it).
+You can use that before using movement keys to ensure you drive from main window even if you didn't complete a full RR rotation back to first window.

 *: You can change all settings at any time and they will be saved, per window index when you click "Update" or "Save and Apply" in the Window Layout GUI.